skyhoshi/uwp-csharp-connect-sample/README.md

 7. Click the arrow icon on the lower-right corner of the page.
 8. On the **Application information** page, enter **https://developer.graph.microsoft.com/** for the redirect URI value.
 9. Once the application is successfully added, you'll be taken to the **Quick Start** page for the application.
 From there, select **Configure** in the top menu.
 10. Under **permissions to other applications**, select **Add application**.
 In the dialog box, select the **Microsoft Graph** application.
-After you return to the application configuration page, select the following permissions:
+After you return to the application configuration page, select the following  Delegated permissions:

-	* Send mail as signed-in user
+	* Send mail as a user
 	* Sign in and read user profile

 11. Copy the value specified for **Client ID** on the **Configure** page.